I've tackle the reflection for this project in a problem-solution approach as this is helping me to process my thoughts and actions.

 What material can help me express Javier's love for the music?
 In the painting La Marieé (The Bride) by Marc Chagall that I found on Javier's Facebook post, the bride wears a colourful dress but a white traditional veil.
 Most bridal veils are made out of tulle.
 I am going to use tulle for Javier to represent that he is married to music and an item associated with the feminine bride because I'd like to cross stereotypical gender roles.

-From where can I take the colour palette?
-I want to reflect Javier's personality and I see him as a very colourful person.
+I want to reflect Javier's personality and I see him as a very colourful person What colour palette should I use?
 ColourStrings is an aspect of The Suzuki Method, which uses 4 meaningful colours: yellow represents the Sun, red is for the rooftop, green is for the meadow and blue is for the sea.
 The colours go from the highest yellow Sun, to the flat blue sea.
 The colours in this way represent the bow and its different positions.
-Relating the meaning of colour also to The Centre Pompidou, where the same four main colours represent an architectural code (blue for circulating air (air conditioning), yellow for circulating electricity, green for circulating water and red for circulating people (escalators and lifts).)
-I'd like to use these colours as a statement and to represent different aspects of Javier personality:
+The meaning given to the same colours in The Centre Pompidou really reinforces the idea of using these colours as a statement and to represent different aspects of Javier personality:

 - GREEN: for its associations with nature, I'd like to represent regrowth.
 Javier went from being a violinist student to a violinist teacher.